booperlv/nvim-gomove/README.md

   map_defaults = true,
   -- whether or not to reindent lines moved vertically (true/false) reindent = true,
+  -- whether or not to undojoin same direction moves (true/false) undojoin = true,
   -- whether to not to move past end column when moving blocks horizontally, (true/false) move_past_end_col = false,
   -- whether or not to ignore indent when duplicating lines horizontally, (true/false)